 Earl Buford is the President of the Council for Adult and Experiential Learning (CAEL), where he leads efforts to enhance education-to-career pathways for adult learners.
 Prior to joining CAEL, Buford served as the Chief Executive Officer of Partner4Work, overseeing the public workforce system for Pittsburgh and Allegheny County.
 He also led Employ Milwaukee, earning national recognition for implementing a sector-based approach to workforce development.
 Buford's career includes leadership of WRTP/BIG STEP, focusing on building a diverse workforce in construction and manufacturing sectors.
 He has been active on several national boards and task forces, including an appointment to Vice President Joe Biden’s Advisory Taskforce on Workforce Development.
 His work has always centered on breaking down barriers to economic mobility and ensuring that people can build meaningful, self-sustaining careers with dignity, making his role on the Mahaba Foundation’s Board of Directors a continuation of his commitment to creating pathways for individuals and communities to thrive.

 Kenneth’s passion for community service and hospitality led him to establish No Matter What, an organization committed to uplifting youth in Chicago.
-Growing up on the South Side, where resources are scarce, he was determined to be part of the solution essential for the city’s youth.
+Growing up on the South Side, where resources are scarce, he was determined to be part of the solution essential for the city’s youth to thrive.
 Kenneth began his career in the culinary and hospitality industries before transitioning to law enforcement as a Chicago Police Officer, where he serves as the department's Youth Officer.

 By fostering partnerships and mobilizing community resources, No Matter What seeks to build a brighter future for young people in Chicago, emphasizing that when we come together, we can make a significant difference in their lives.
 His role on the Mahaba Foundation’s Board of Directors builds on this work, allowing him to contribute his expertise to global efforts that prioritize self-sufficiency, dignity, and the power of community-driven change.